mazinbersy/Structured-ASIC/README.md

 ### Utilization Scaling
 - Low-utilization designs (arith, 6502, expanded_6502) route cleanly with **zero DRC violations**
 - z80 (5.8% utilization) demonstrates scaling to larger designs
-- The fabric has ample routing resources for designs at low utilization
+- The fabric has ample routing resources for designs at low utilization, but may become congested at larger designs.

 ### Clock Network Dominance
 Power analysis shows clock network consumes 77-98% of total power.
 This is expected because: